AdobeDocs/analytics-platform.en/help/use-cases/ingest-aep-segments.md

 * Add other audience metadata if you desire.

-## Step 5: Add this Profile dataset to an existing connection in CJA (BG: you could create a new one, but 99% of the time customers are going to want to add it to an existing connection where they have their data already; the audience ids just "enrich" the existing data in CJA)
+## Step 5: Add this Profile dataset to an existing connection in CJA

+You could create a new connection, but most customers will want to add it to an existing connection.
+The audience IDs "enrich" the existing data in CJA.

 [Create a connection](/help/connections/create-connection.md)

 ## Step 6: Modify existing (or create new) CJA data view

-Add `audienceMembershipId`, `audienceMembershipIdName` and `personID` to the dataview.
+Add `audienceMembershipId`, `audienceMembershipIdName` and `personID` to the data view.

 ## Step 7: Report in Workspace